 I have decided not to attend this term.
 Can I defer to another term?

 No, we generally do not offer deferrals.
 You will have to re-apply for the next intake, submit a new application, and pay the application fee.

 My transcripts were not sent in on time for the intake I applied for.
 Do I need to re-apply for the next intake?

 Yes.
 If you did not submit the requested documents on time, you will need to re-apply for the next intake.
 Admissions officers cannot grant admission to a student who has not provided all of the required documentation.

 I have foreign credentials.
 What are my options?
 Do my credentials correlate to any programs at Bow Valley College?

 Applicants educated outside of Canada and applying to Bow Valley College for full-time career programs will be required to submit copies of their original academic documents that have been translated into English; these will be reviewed for admission purposes.
 Currently we do not have any agreements with international qualifications.
 Applicants should also meet the English Language Proficiency Requirements for each program.
 International students should visit the Bow Valley College International Application page to apply to a program.

 If I have completed courses at another post-secondary institution, how can I apply for transfer credit?

-If I have completed a course at Bow Valley College, can I get transfer credit towards another Bow Valley College program?
+I have completed a course at Bow Valley College.
+Can I get transfer credit towards another program?

 To determine whether or not you qualify for transfer credit, you must complete the Transfer Credit request form.
 See the Transfer Credit page for more information.